It wasn’t the first party I had been to.

 If they do ask a question, they usually pounce all over the teen and tear apart their answer while failing to understand that the teen has no incentive in being honest.

-Why would they tell the truth if it only leads to judgement and consequences?
+Why would they tell the truth if it only leads to judgment and consequences?

 Asking questions is less likely to make your child defensive.